fbzyx/challenge/README.md

 python -m venv venv
 source venv/bin/activate
 ```
-You should now have a virtual environment in a venv folder inside the challenge folder.
+You should now have a virtual environment in a venv folder inside the **video-editor/** folder.

 Next, install the project requirements:
 ```